enimri/IVAO-REF-Booking-System/README.md

 3. **Book Slots**: Click "Book" on available flights (when system is open)
 4. **My Bookings**: View and manage your booked slots
 5. **Request Private Slots**: Submit requests for custom flight slots
+6. **Email Notifications**: Receive automatic email notifications for all booking-related actions

 ### For Administrators